sethtrain/raven-clj/README.md

 ### `notify`

+    [raven-clj "0.1.0"]

 The `notify` function is a general use function that could be placed throughout your Clojure code to log information to your Sentry server.

-Usage:

 ```clojure
 (def config {:domain "http://localhost:9000"